-For some reason, home buying and mortgage stories have been a poplar topic on personal finance blogs this week.
-That is great for me because I love reading and talking about real estate.
+Home buying and mortgage stories are always a poplar topic on personal finance blogs, which is great for me because I love reading and talking about real estate.
 I LOVE it.
 I love buying it.
 I love owning it.
 I love renting it out to other people.
 Here’s a big WOOT! for real estate!

 Of particular interest to me this week is the first ever “Smart Money Debate” at Ready For Zero.
 It features our friends Michelle from Making Sense of Cents and Carrie from Careful Cents.
 The debate asks the question, which is better – buying a house or renting?
 Michelle argues why you should buy a home while Carrie provides her views about why she prefers renting.
 I actually think that they are both right.
 Here is why.